hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-2.markdown

   `Double` also has a variety of options, depending on whether you want to use scientific notation, or how many decimal places are reasonable in the context.
-For dates or times, the format you want to use is often dependent on the user's locale as well as their specific settings (e.g. some users prefer times in the 24-hour format).
+For dates or times, the format you want to use is often dependent on the user's locale as well as their individual settings (e.g. some users prefer times in the 24-hour format).
 - Does it have any redundancy in its members' types?
 No; this is another reason I would argue that `show` has no place in production code.
 It's far too easy